Level 7 Accountancy Professional Apprenticeship with ICAEW

 The purpose of the Case Study is to assess the apprentice’s understanding of complex business issues, and usually takes place in the last 12 months of their apprenticeship.

 For the Case Study, ICAEW will provide students with background information on a hypothetical scenario, which will be as close to a real-life situation as possible.
 Using that information, the apprentice will need to analyse the data, identify options and make recommendations, as they would as an Accountancy Professional.

 The Case Study is 4 hours in length and will be sat under invigilated and timed conditions.
 To pass, students must achieve a mark of 50%.

 The first Case Study exam for Level 7 apprenticeship students will be held in July 2019.
-Further details will be shared in early 2019.

 The Project Report is the last element of the end-point assessment, and of the apprenticeship overall, and it will focus on the final 12 months of the apprentice’s programme.

 Based on their work experience, apprentices will be required to answer 3-4 critical and evaluative skills and behaviours questions.